softserveinc-rnd/blog/coral/README.md

 ## Conclusions

 According to the measurements results Coral USB stick is about 5 - 28 times faster than Raspberry Pi's CPU.
-Coral dev board is 50 - 145 times faster than Raspberry Pi's CPU and about 3-10 times faster that Coral USB stick.
-From the other side, Movidius 1 is 3-6 times faster than Raspberry Pi's CPU, Movidius 2 is 3-15 times faster that Raspberry Pi's CPU and up to 3 times faster than Movidius 1.
+Coral dev board is 50 - 145 times faster than Raspberry Pi's CPU and about 3-10 times faster than Coral USB stick.
+From the other side, Movidius 1 is 3-6 times faster than Raspberry Pi's CPU, Movidius 2 is 3-15 times faster than Raspberry Pi's CPU and up to 3 times faster than Movidius 1.

 Coral USB stick can process in  2-18 times more images per Joule of used energy than Movidius 1 or Movidius 2.